 Creamer, Cosette D. and Simmons, Beth A., "The Proof is in the Process: Self-Reporting Under International Human Rights Treaties" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2145.

 Human Rights Law Commons, International Humanitarian Law Commons, International Law Commons, International Relations Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons